 - Sides – Crinkle Cut Fries (see Allergen Note below), Coleslaw

-- Some locations will accommodate dairy-free and egg-free guests by cooking “Naked” Chicken Fingers without the breading.
+- Some locations of Raising Cane’s will accommodate dairy-free and egg-free guests by cooking “Naked” Chicken Fingers without the breading.
 But they are still cooked in the same fryer, and this option is at the discretion of the management at each location.

 - Raising Cane’s Fries do not contain any dairy ingredients, but they use a shared fryer for their Chicken Fingers and Fries.
 Their Chicken Fingers contain milk, wheat, and egg.
 The fry oil they use is a “canola oil blend.”